rahulpd07/creating-container/README.md

-UpdaterAgent which updaate the product version of the running product
+UpdaterAgent which update the product version of the running product